learninglab-studio/ll-event-lab-24/README.md

 ...or a wedding
 ...or the time the cool barista you kinda liked got your coffee just right and drew a heart on the cup ...or a trip to Vegas or South Beach
-...or that time you played Magick the Gathering one last time with your 12th grade friends in summer before college, in the playground behind the middle school, where you played past 2am, and cried together, and didn't want it to end.
+...or that time you played Magick the Gathering one last time with your 12th-grade friends in the summer before college, in the playground behind the middle school, where you played past 2am, and cried together, and didn't want it to end.

 Not all of learning has to feel like this.
 Not all of life has to feel like this.